 Now, more than ever, organizations are shifting their experience models from a “need to work” to a “want to work” mindset to capture and keep the best talent while competing with companies that are doing the same .

 What is employee experience?

-Morgan encourages employers to focus on making sure their employees are provided tools that are not only functional, but also modern, easy-to-use, and attractive.
-Staying up-to-date with technology in the workplace can help make the employee feel more confident and be productive in their role.
+Morgan encourages employers to focus on making sure their employees are provided tools that are not only functional, but also modern, easy to use, and attractive.
+Staying up to date with technology in the workplace can help make the employee feel more confident, build their capabilities, and be productive in their role.

 What does the employee see when they walk in?
 Is it inviting?
 Is their desk comfortable?
 Do they have food and meals provided throughout the day?
-Small improvements to one’s office space can greatly increase collaboration and motivation throughout the day.
+Small improvements to one’s office space helps increase collaboration and motivation and drive productivity throughout the day.